paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-008-congressional-review-of-agency-rulemaking.md

 ### Statutory Notes

-#### Amendment of Section
-For expiration of amendment by Pub.
-L. 118–5, see Termination Date of 2023 Amendment note below.

 #### Amendment of Subsection (a)(1)(D)
 Pub.
 L. 118–97, § 2(b), Oct.
 1, 2024, 138 Stat.
 1574, provided that, effective 6 years after Oct.
 1, 2024, subsection (a)(1) of this section is amended by striking subparagraph (D).
 See 2024 Amendment note below.

 #### References in Text
 Sections 202, 203, 204, and 205 of the Unfunded Mandates Reform Act of 1995, referred to in subsec. (a)(1)(B)(iii), are classified to sections 1532, 1533, 1534, and 1535, respectively, of Title 2, The Congress.

-The Administrative Pay-As-You-Go Act of 2023, referred to in subsec. (a)(2)(A), is title III of div.
-B of Pub.
-L. 118–5, June 3, 2023, 137 Stat.
-31, which is set out as a note under [section 551 of this title](./chapter-005-administrative-procedure.md#section-551).

 The date of the enactment of this chapter, referred to in subsec. (e)(1), (2), is the date of the enactment of Pub.
 L. 104–121, which was approved Mar.
 29, 1996.